jerryhgladinet/docs/admin/source/chapter03.rst

 4.8.4 Upload Report
 ^^^^^^^^^^^^^^^^^^^^^

-Upload report tab shows you graphs for all the uploads that have taken place on the last sixty minutes, 24 hours, 30 days and the whole week.
+Upload report tab shows you graphs for all the uploads that have taken place in the last sixty minutes, 24 hours, 30 days and a whole week.

 .. figure:: _static/image_s4_8_40.png
     :align: center